-California FreshWorks is comprised of a a statewide network of CDFI lenders that provide financing to food enterprises that invest in an equitable food system and increase access to affordable, healthy, culturally-appropriate food in underserved communities.
+California FreshWorks is comprised of a statewide network of CDFI lenders that provide financing to food enterprises that invest in an equitable food system and increase access to affordable, healthy, culturally-appropriate food in underserved communities.
 We approach food access not only as a health issue, but also a community development and equity issue.
 Therefore, along with increasing access to healthy foods FreshWorks works to cultivate economic power and leadership; and focuses on racial and social equity, environmental stewardship, and local sourcing.

 To develop FreshWorks’ current strategies we performed an extensive literature review that focused on inequities in the food system and listening sessions within key communities.
 We learned that the people most impacted by issues of food insecurity, obesity, and lack of access to nutritious food are people of color, women, children, low-income individuals, and food system workers.